Brio Beardscape: iPhone among the beard trimmers. Is it really so good?

 By: protocol droid C-3PO | 05.02.2019, 18:59

 The Brio Beardscape beard trimmer is impressive upon arrival.
 It comes in an a fashionable box with a stylish travel case.

 Along with the unit itself there are four reversible clipper heads paired together by length 1 and 2 mm, 3 and 6 mm, 9 and 12 mm and 15 and 18 mm.
 You will also find a USB plug in cord charging base, cleaning brush, and lubricating oil.
-This device is listed among the top beard trimmers on Mister Shaver.

 So what makes the Brio Beardscape different is the abundance of features that come directly on the trimmer.

 Right from the top, we're introduced to ceramic blades, paired with a gold finished titanium rake, precision ground to match perfectly.
 Brio touts these ceramic plates as being four times harder than stainless steel, creating less friction and heat and being quieter than metal.

 Moving down the unit, the Brio Beardscape comes with an integrated one millimeter to 1.9 millimeter blade height adjustment with 0.3 Millimeter height transitions in between.
 These are controlled with the lever lock button and micro adjust lever.

 Next feature is a speed control adjustment, which allows you to increase or decrease the RPM speed of the blade from 5,000 RPM to 7,000 RPM.
 Then an on/off button and convenient LCD display sit just below.